What Can Dialectical Behavioral Therapy Do For You?

 DBT is a form of mental health treatment used for people with personality disorders or who suffer from behaviors they don't want to have, such as suicidal thoughts.
-The treatment gives the client many skills to help them cope, such as being mindful, regulating their emotions, and teaches people to live a better life.
+The treatment, such as mindfulness therapy, gives the client many skills to help them cope, such as being mindful, and controlling their emotions, and teaches people to live a better life.

 In case you were wondering, dialectical is when opposites are integrated.
 What one of the opposites that DBT will tackle is change and acceptance.
 A therapist will accept the client for the person they are and tell them that their behavior should change.
 The theme of opposites is quite prevalent in DBT, as we'll soon be discussing.

 DBT is rooted in cognitive behavioral therapy (CBT), and psychology research Marsha Linehan developed it.
 However, it was developed in the late 1980s, so it's still quite new compared to other psychological treatment forms.
-People with borderline personality disorder were DBT's original target demographic, but it's also been shown to treat other disorders.
+DBT's original target demographic was people with borderline personality disorder, but it's also been shown to treat other disorders.

 Dr. Linehan was using CBT to treat her clients, and many of the elements of CBT are the same as what you can find in DBT.
-However, CBT focused too much on changing the client, which turned off many clients to continue.
+However, CBT focused too much on changing the client, which prevented many clients from continuing.
 The clients felt like their emotional needs were being ignored, and the therapist ignored their suffering while being too confident with their treatments.
 As a result, clients would quit treatment altogether.

 Upon realizing this, Linehan noticed that the clients stayed whenever their emotional needs were being fulfilled.
-These involve strategies to help the clients tolerate their emotions and techniques to help them live a better life.
+These involve strategies to help clients tolerate their emotions and techniques to help them live better lives.
 Soon, the clients felt like the therapists could empathize better with them, and they kept doing the treatment.
 This led to CBT turning into DBT, which focused more on helping the client's emotions before teaching them how to change their lives.